 - In a story from CNN, a registered nurse in a nursing home in Washington state with a large COVID-19 outbreak reported that red eye was a common early sign in elderly patients who then became sick with COVID-19.

-Unless or until the CNN report is confirmed, existing data suggest that conjunctivitis is an uncommon event as it relates to COVID-19.
+Unless or until the CNN and similar reports are confirmed, existing data suggest that conjunctivitis is an uncommon event as it relates to COVID-19.
 However, because conjunctivitis is a common condition overall, and patients with conjunctivitis frequently present to eye clinics or emergency departments, ophthalmologists are commonly the first providers to evaluate patients possibly infected with COVID-19.
 Almost all reports of SARS-CoV-2 associated conjunctivitis described to date are of bilateral, mild, follicular conjunctivitis without corneal involvement.
 However, a patient with unilateral conjunctivitis and a coarse epithelial keratitis was recently found to be RT-PCR positive on a conjunctival swab.
 Another patient who developed COVID-19 while on a cruise ship developed a bilateral pseudomembranous conjunctivitis.
 A third patient hospitalized for COVID-19 in France developed a bilateral hemorrhagic, pseudomembranous conjunctivitis.
 Based on these studies, it is possible that the ocular secretions of a patient with COVID-19 associated conjunctivitis could contain infectious virus.

 Therefore, protecting your mouth, nose (e.g., an N95 mask) and eyes (e.g., goggles or shield) is recommended when caring for patients potentially infected with COVID-19.
 In addition, slit-lamp breath shields (e.g., here ) are helpful for protecting both health care workers and patients from respiratory illness.
 Free slit-lamp breath shields are being offered by some manufacturers, including Topcon and Zeiss.